Leasehold estate

-A leasehold estate is an ownership of a temporary right to hold land or property in which a lessee or a tenant holds rights of real property by some form of title from a lessor or landlord.
+A leasehold estate is an ownership of a temporary right to hold land or property in which a lessee or a tenant has rights of real property by some form of title from a lessor or landlord.
 Although a tenant does hold rights to real property, a leasehold estate is typically considered personal property.

-Leasehold is a form of land tenure or property tenure where one party buys the right to occupy land or a building for a given length of time.
+Leasehold is a form of land tenure or property tenure where one party buys the right to occupy land or a building for a given time.
 As a lease is a legal estate, leasehold estate can be bought and sold on the open market.
-A leasehold thus differs from a freehold or fee simple where the ownership of a property is purchased outright and thereafter held for an indeterminate length of time, and also differs from a tenancy where a property is let (rented) on a periodic basis such as weekly or monthly.
+A leasehold thus differs from a freehold or fee simple where the ownership of a property is purchased outright and after that held for an indeterminate length of time, and also differs from a tenancy where a property is let (rented) periodically such as weekly or monthly.

 Terminology and types of leasehold vary from country to country.
 Sometimes, but not always, a residential tenancy under a lease agreement is colloquially known as renting.
-The leaseholder has the right to remain in occupation for a fixed period, generally measured in months or years.
+The leaseholder can remain in occupation for a fixed period, measured in months or years.
 Terms of the agreement are contained in a lease, which has elements of contract and property law intertwined.

 History

-Laws governing landlord-tenant relationships can be found as far back as the Code of Hammurabi.
-However, the common law of the landlord-tenant relation evolved in England during the Middle Ages.
+Laws governing landlord–tenant relationships can be found as far back as the Code of Hammurabi.
+However, the common law of the landlord-tenant relationship evolved in England during the Middle Ages.
 That law still retains many archaic terms and principles pertinent to a feudal social order and an agrarian economy, where land was the primary economic asset and ownership of land was the primary source of rank and status.
-See also Lord of the Manor.